ibrahimghellab/ibrahimghellab/README.md

 # 💫 About Me:
-🔭 I’m currently working on a C# tool<br>👯 I’m looking to collaborate on new projects<br>🌱 I’m currently learning JavaScript<br>
+🔭 I’m currently working on a C# tool<br>👯 I’m looking to collaborate on new projects<br>🌱 I’m currently learning React<br>

 # Connect with me: